elasticio/elasticio.github.io/content/_guides/component-version.md

 ## Available versions

-Starting from the [platform release 21.41](/releases/21.41#reduce-list-of-component-version), we limit the selectable component versions available during the integration flow step design to two.
+Starting from the [platform release 21.41](/releases/21.41#reduce-list-of-component-version), we limit the component versions available to select during the integration flow step design to two (2).
 This means you can select latest 2 deployments.

 If you have an integration flow where you use earlier version you would still see the version during the step configuration.